Kitware/mevadata/resources/README-meva-kf1-data.txt

 Several command line tools and GUI clients are available for downloading from S3, e.g. s3cmd, available at https://s3tools.org/s3cmd .
+Once installed, commands similar to

+$ aws s3 sync s3://mevadata-public-01/drop-01 .
+$ aws s3 sync s3://mevadata-public-01/drop-02 .

+...will synchronize both drop-01 and drop-02 (described below) into the current directory.

 Kitware does not endorse or warrant the utility of any particular S3 client.
 Your use of Amazon S3 is subject to Amazon's Terms of Use.
 The accessibility of the MEVA KF1 data from Amazon S3 is provided "as is" without warranty of any kind, expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular use.
 Please do not contact Kitware for assistance with Amazon services.